idia640/presentations/week10/PITCHME.md

 - .red[How would you test this?]
 - .red[Finally, please tell us the most useful concept or idea you've learned from this class.]

-.footnote[Fogg, B. J. (2009, April).
+Fogg, B. J. (2009, April).
 Creating persuasive technologies: an eight-step design process.
-Persuasive '09, Claremont.]
+Persuasive '09, Claremont.

 ---

 ## Next Week

+- Social Networks

 ---

 ## References

 - Cialdini, R. B. (2001).
 The science of persuasion.
 Scientific American, 284(2), 76-81.